Deep-Symmetry/afterglow-max/README.md

 `MaxPackage/afterglow-max`, which is the Max package, to the Max Packages folder as described in the last Installation step above.

-> You can also create an alias of the `MaxPackage/afterglow-max`
+> :bulb: You can also create an alias of the
-> folder inside your Max Packages folder to avoid having to copy it
+> `MaxPackage/afterglow-max` folder inside your Max Packages folder to
-> from the repository every time you want to use an updated version in
+> avoid having to copy it from the repository every time you want to
-> Max.
-The compiled jar file is set up to be ignored by git.
+> use an updated version in Max.
+The compiled jar file is set up to be
+> ignored by git.
+This makes working from source much more convenient.

 ## License